parent:: inculcation

 Let’s say we have a -module defined by two linear endomorphisms .
 Then we always have at least one simple non-trivial -submodule of .

-representation theory = spicy linear algebra
+representation theory is just spicy linear algebra

 A group homomorphism from a (say, finite for now) group to the general linear group on a vector space